 What are the halachic guidelines that must be implemented to ensure the integrity of kashrus when food is en route?
 In turns out that not every food is created alike.
 The general practice is to require a “double seal”, sometimes referred to as a “seal inside a seal”, for meat, fish fillets or other similar products14 whose non-kosher substitute constitutes a Biblical prohibition;15 and where there is an incentive, financial or otherwise, to substitute the kosher product for a fraudulent imposter.
 On the other hand, a “single seal” will suffice for bread, cheese and other kosher products whose non-kosher counterpart constitutes a rabbinical prohibition16; or if there is no benefit from substitution, financial or otherwise.17 While halacha changes depending on the type of food in the delivery, for simplicity sake, COR has implemented a standard SecUber delivery protocol which requires a double seal for all deliveries.

 Some examples of practical double seals include:

-a paper bag sealed with printed tape (picture 2);a printed bag sealed
+<li class="a printed bag sealed with printed tape (picture 3);

-container with the lid taped down with two pieces of printed tape in a
+<li class="a foil container with the lid taped down with two pieces of printed tape in a crisscross (picture 4);

 When we discuss seals, it is important to understand that the concept was instituted not necessarily to secure the kosher food nor to keep it safe; but rather to allow us to easily identify kosher food that has been compromised.18 It is not about making it difficult to penetrate but rather to easily detect the absence of a seal or the intentional19 destruction of a seal20 which would indicate that food may have been tampered with.